CrewNerd/BoatTracker/README.md

 * An extensible data model for users, resources, and reservations
 * A rich security model that allows typical club policies (e.g. based on membership or skill level) to be implemented easily
 * A rich web UI with good mobile support
+* A flexible reporting feature to track equipment usage
 * A complete REST API

 On top of this, the BoatTracker project adds: